Subscribe and Listen to the Podcast Here

 Restaurants

-For dining, I use the American Express® Gold Card, which earns 4x Membership Rewards® Points at restaurants worldwide, including Takeout and Delivery in the U.S. But some other compelling options are:
+For dining, I use the American Express® Gold Card, which earns 4x Membership Rewards® Points at restaurants worldwide on up to $50,000 in purchases per calendar year, then 1x, including Takeout and Delivery in the U.S. But some other compelling options are:

 Grocery Stores & Supermarkets